UUID v4 Generator | RFC 9562 Batch GUIDs with Web Crypto

 Common Mistakes

-Using IDs as access control
+Using an identifier as access control

 Examples